merlinmarrs/tournesol/README.md

 # THINGS TO WATCH OUT FOR:

 Make sure not to destroy the Monocrystalline Solar Cells when soldering.
 They will be destroyed at temperatures higher than 220C (see the datasheet : https://waf-e.dubudisk.com/anysolar.dubuplus.com/techsupport@anysolar.biz/O18AzRx/DubuDisk/www/Gen3/KXOB25-03X4F%20DATA%20SHEET%2020210127.pdf).
-I used low temperature solder paste and a hot plate to solder these to 3cm pieces of metal wire which I then later solder normally to the PCB.
+I used low temperature solder paste and a hot plate to solder these to 3cm pieces of metal wire which I then later solder normally to the PCB (see photo of final tournesol).

 If this kit is to be given to beginners, I would help them by first soldering the MOSFET, voltage trigger and solar cells.